Introduction

 Embarking on a stone-cutting adventure requires a blend of art and science, and like any well-prepared artist, you need the right materials and tools.
 This section will provide a comprehensive overview of the essentials that will turn you into a maestro of masonry.

-Effective Timeline and Planning for Your Stone-Cutting Project
+Strategic Timeline and Planning for Your Stone-Cutting Project

 - Preparation Phase (1 week)

-- Research and gather materials.
+- Conduct research and gather all necessary materials.

 - Execution Phase (2-3 weeks)

-- Measure and mark blocks for cutting.
+- Accurately measure and mark blocks in preparation for cutting.

 - Final Touches (1 week)